Flight Training Scholarships

 Brought to you by the AOPA Foundation

-To help support outstanding student pilots, the AOPA Foundation will award $5,000 to a student pilot pursuing an FAA sport, recreational, or private pilot certificate.
+In an effort to support outstanding student pilots, the AOPA Foundation will be awarding ten scholarships in 2014.
+Each scholarship will provide $5,000 to a student pilot pursuing an FAA sport, recreational, or private pilot certificate.
 The recipients will be chosen based on merit, including previous accomplishments, ability to set goals, and demonstrated commitment to flight training and general aviation.
-The scholarships will be awarded at the AOPA Aviation Summit in Fort Worth, Texas, October 10-12, 2013.
-The winners will be notified prior to Summit and do not need to be present to accept the award.
+The scholarships will be awarded at the AOPA Homecoming Fly-In in Frederick, Maryland, October 4th, 2014.
+The winners will be notified prior to the Homecoming Fly-In, and do not need to be present to accept the award.

 Scholarship applicants must meet all criteria listed below.